On The Empirical Effectiveness of Unrealistic Adversarial Hardening Against Realistic Adversarial Attacks: Text Classification

 \section{{Text Classification}}

 The first use case that we consider is natural language processing, in particular text classification.
-Morris et al. \cite{morris2020reevaluating} define four types of constraints for a successful and realistic adversarial example in natural language tasks: \textit{ semantics, grammaticality, overlap, } and \textit{non-suspicion}.
-Semantics ensures that the adversarial transformations do not change the meaning of the sentence.
-Grammaticality requires that the adversarial examples do not introduce any grammatical errors.
-This is essential for an attack to be effective, since examples with grammar errors can easily be detected by a grammar checker.
-For example, using a verb tense of the future for an event happening in the present.
-Overlap constraints restrict the similarity between original and generated texts at the character level.
-Finally, non-suspicion comprises context-specific constraints that ensure the adversarial text does not look suspicious.
-For example, replacing a word in a modern English text with a synonym from the English of Shakespeare in an academic paper would raise suspicions.
+Morris et al. \cite{morris2020reevaluating} define four types of constraints for a successful and realistic adversarial example in natural language tasks: \textit{ semantics, grammaticality, overlap, } and \textit{non-suspicion} (see Appendix \ref{app:text-constraints}).
 Hence, we consider as realistic any problem space attack that satisfies Morris et al.'s four types of constraints, and as unrealistic any attack that does not satisfy any of those constraints.
-In this use case, feature space attacks cannot guarantee the realism of the produced examples as the transformations from text to feature space are generally not invertible.
+In this use case, feature space attacks cannot guarantee the realism of the produced examples, as the transformations from text to feature space are generally not invertible.